Vubiquity: Transformation into VOD

 In early 2000, TV executive Jim Riley was brought in to reshape the business and with colleague Doug Sylvester began restructuring over $140MM in debt, while simultaneously transforming the business into the first national on-demand service.
 Quickly surpassing early VOD entrants including Sony's Intertainer and In Demand, TVN supplied both the tech stack as well as a suite of content to enable the launch of VOD into local servers within the head ends of Cable TV operators across North America.
-Using forward path satellite delivery and return path via high speed connections, TVN was the first company to create a multicast solution allowing a single (movie, show) video file to be packaged (along with metadata, artwork and trailer) transmitted full CONUS to servers around the country, ushering in a new era in on demand services for Americans.
+Using forward path satellite delivery and return path via high speed connections, TVN was the first company to create a multicast solution allowing a single (movie, show) video file to be packaged (along with metadata, artwork and trailer) and transmitted in full CONUS to servers around the country, ushering in a new era of on demand services for Americans.
 Striking deals with every major Hollywood Studio, Pay TV Network and most Major Sports leagues, TVN caught the attention of Comcast's Steve Burke who in 2005 hired the firm to create the first "free on demand" solution with the major Cable TV networks, enabling live-to-VOD and catch up television, quickly growing to thousands of hours monthly of the best in TV content on demand.
-Within a few years, TVN turned had around a failing business into the largest VOD licensing and service provider in the TV industry.
+Within a few years, TVN turned a failing business into the largest VOD licensing and service provider in the TV industry.
 TVN's many on demand firsts included, a national network of destination feeders attached to VOD servers, TCP/IP asset package processing, Digital Ad insertion (DAI) with FFD, UFC and WWE on demand, VOD Olympics coverage, and more.
-When sold to Avail Media in 2009, the business had transformed its balance sheet from $140MM in debt to $26MM EBITDA, initiated the start of nationalized VOD and made "Metadata" cool.
+When sold to Avail Media in 2009, the business transformed its balance sheet from $140MM in debt to $26MM EBITDA, initiated the start of nationalized VOD and made "Metadata" cool.